|

 --post <post.yml>--solve, or --run-dir <existing_run_dir>MPI/local options:

--n, --num-procs1.PICURV_MPI_LAUNCHER, MPI_LAUNCHER, nearest .picurv-execution.yml, nearest legacy .picurv-local.yml, then default mpiexec.Cluster/Slurm options:
+-n, --num-procs1.PICURV_MPI_LAUNCHER, MPI_LAUNCHER, nearest .picurv-execution.yml, nearest legacy .picurv-local.yml, then default mpiexec.Staging/execution options:

---cluster <cluster.yml>--scheduler slurm (optional explicit selector)--no-submit (generate scripts/manifests only)Preflight options:
+--cluster <cluster.yml>--scheduler slurm (optional explicit selector)--no-submit (stage run artifacts without starting the local or Slurm backend)Preflight options:

---dry-run (resolve and print launch/artifact plan only)--format json (machine-readable output for --dry-run)Local example:
+--dry-run (resolve and print launch/artifact plan only, including PETSc diagnostic flags and log paths)--format json (machine-readable output for --dry-run)Local example:

 In this command, solver runs with 8 ranks; post-processing is still forced to 1 rank.